(revised 7/5/2018)

 Government sponsored students can be exempt from enrolling in one of the two approved plans only if they provide OISS with supporting documentation that proves it.
 After they receive the OISS approval, they are required to apply for a waiver using their insurance plan that meets the Rice waiver requirements.
 The waiver requirements can be found at https://studenthealthinsurance.rice.edu/.

-The student who is residing abroad engaging in approved research or study abroad program can be exempt from the Rice International Student Health Insurance Policy.
-He/she is required to apply for a waiver using their insurance plan that meets the Rice waiver requirements.
+A student who is residing abroad engaging in approved research or study abroad program can be exempt from the Rice International Student Health Insurance Policy.
+They are required to apply for a waiver using their insurance plan that meets the Rice waiver requirements.
 The waiver requirements can be found at https://studenthealthinsurance.rice.edu/.

-The student who is no longer on a Rice-sponsored F-1 or J-1 student visa can be exempt from the Rice International Student Health Insurance Policy.
-He/she is required to apply for a waiver using their insurance plan that meets the Rice waiver requirements.
+A student who is no longer on a Rice-sponsored F-1 or J-1 student visa can be exempt from the Rice International Student Health Insurance Policy.
+They are required to apply for a waiver using their insurance plan that meets the Rice waiver requirements.
 The waiver requirements can be found at https://studenthealthinsurance.rice.edu/.

 When I leave Rice, will I lose my health insurance?